How I Handled Homesickness After Leaving India

 I was just 13.
 No phone.
 No social media.
 No choice.

 Handling homesickness after leaving India at that age wasn’t something I was prepared for.
-I didn’t even know the word for what I was feeling — but I felt it deeply.
-Everything around me felt off: cold, quiet, and unfamiliar.
+Everything around me felt off—cold, quiet, and unfamiliar.

 Some days I’d feel angry.
-Other days I’d feel numb.
+Other days numb.
 And sometimes I’d cry for no reason.

-I didn’t know how to explain it — I just knew I missed something… everything… from India.
+I didn’t know how to explain it — I just knew I missed everything from India.

-Instead of fighting it, I eventually just let myself feel it.
+Instead of fighting homesickness, I eventually let myself feel it.
 That was the first step toward healing.

 2. I Went to the Library to Feel Close to Home